TheMinecraftGuyGuru/vidfriends/README.md

 Start with the [First Steps checklist](docs/FIRST_STEPS.md) to orient yourself, then use the [Startup Guide](docs/STARTUP.md) for detailed instructions on installing prerequisites, configuring environment variables, and running the stack locally or with Docker Compose.
+You can also run `./scripts/prepare_workstation.sh` to validate tool versions and create `.env` files from their templates.

 ## Project structure